dmartinol/odh-dashboard/docs/mcp/plan.md

 ---

 _This plan is updated as tasks are completed.
-See individual feature files for detailed task breakdowns._
+See individual epic and feature files for detailed task breakdowns._